Don’t Put Off Training Because You Think Your Goals Are Too Far Away

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-Sometimes what you expect to take 5+ years turns out to only take single year or less if you train seriously, consistently, efficiently.
+Sometimes what you expect to take 5+ years turns out to only take a single year or less if you train seriously, consistently, efficiently.
+Sometimes what you expect to take a decade only takes a few years.

 This is especially true in academics where standard grade-level learning paces are based on unserious, inefficient training.
 A grade level’s worth of learning can be compressed much, much shorter than a year if you avoid wasting time.

-(All that may sound obvious, but the reality is that most people are unserious and inefficient with their training, and many people believe that they can find some shortcut by which to acquire skills despite training unseriously and inefficiently.)
+(All that may sound obvious, but the reality is that many people believe that they can find some shortcut by which to get results without skills, and many people are unserious and inefficient with their skills training.)

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.